Cantera/cantera-website/pages/tutorials/yaml/defining-phases.rst

          .. container:: card-text

-            This module gives an overview of the syntax and format of Cantera YAML files
+            This module describes the basics of the YAML format as used by Cantera, how dimensional values are represented, and how to understand error messages that occur while reading input files.

    .. container:: card